syth/fit4cast/README.md

+# Setup Instrctuions

+Step 1:
+`npm install`

+Step 2:
+`npm build` or `npm dev`

+Step 3:
+After you make changes run eslint using the command `npm run lint` This will check for linting errors

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.